erdimollahuseyin/weather-bot/README.md

 - `Interactive Dialog:` The agent responds to user queries about the weather, running through a thought-action-pause-observation loop.
 - `Weather Fetching:` The agent uses an external API (WeatherAPI) to fetch real-time weather data for a given city.
-- `OpenAI GPT Integration: The agent leverages OpenAI's GPT-4 model to process user queries and generate intelligent responses.
+- `OpenAI GPT Integration`: The agent leverages OpenAI's GPT-3.5-Turbo model to process user queries and generate intelligent responses.
-- `Customizable: The agent's behavior and available actions can be easily modified and extended.
+- `Customizable`: The agent's behavior and available actions can be easily modified and extended.

 ## Setup